-A New Humanism for the Coming Century (New Delhi, 1997)
+A New Humanism for the Coming Century (Rajiv Gandhi Foundation, India, 1997)

-Delivered at Rajiv Gandhi Institute for Contemporary Studies, New Delhi, October 21, 1997
+(Rajiv Gandhi Institute for Contemporary Studies, New Delhi, India, October 21, 1997)

 It is indeed both an honor and privilege to be given this opportunity today to speak before this extremely distinguished audience.
 I profoundly appreciate the invitation extended to me by the Rajiv Gandhi Foundation, which seeks to honor and preserve the memory of that great man through its many and various endeavors.
 I myself cherish sentiments of profound respect for the late prime minister and this intensifies immeasurably my feelings today.

-I should like to express my particular gratitude to the chairperson, Madam Sonia Gandhi, vice chair of the Rajiv Gandhi Institute for Contemporary Studies, Dr. Abid Hussain, and all those whose support and understanding have made this occasion possible.
+I should like to express my particular gratitude to Madam Sonia Gandhi, chairperson of the Rajiv Gandhi Foundation, and Dr. Abid Hussain, vice-chair of the Rajiv Gandhi Institute for Contemporary Studies, as well as all those whose support and understanding have made this occasion possible.

-Twelve years ago, in 1985, 1 had the opportunity to meet with Prime Minister Rajiv Gandhi in Japan.
+Twelve years ago, in 1985, I had the opportunity to meet with Prime Minister Rajiv Gandhi in Japan.
 The memory of that brilliant autumn day remains fresh in my heart to this moment.

 Technology has, of course, made extraordinary strides.
 It was possible for me to arrive in India the same day I left Japan, a trip that, in days past, would have required months or even years.
-The great historian Arnold Toynbee once described the salient feature of the modern era as that of "annihilating distance."
-2 Over the course of this century, the world has grown steadily closer and "smaller."
+The great historian Arnold Toynbee, with whom I conducted a dialogue, once described the salient feature of the modern era as that of “annihilating distance.”
+Over the course of this century, the world has grown steadily closer and “smaller.”
 Today, communications technologies make it possible to connect instantaneously with the entire world.

 Despite greatly increased connectedness of this kind, the twentieth century has seen the unprecedented slaughter of humanity by humanity.
 In other words, the spiritual distance between human beings, far from being “annihilated,” has hardly been reduced at all.
 Humanity has not responded to the new realities.
 It was this, more than anything, that Rajiv Gandhi considered old-fashioned and out-of-date.

 Humanity is at an impasse.
 We confront an entirely new reality unrenewed, intransigent.
 In a world of astonishingly rapid change, we have yet to develop the new ways of living, new ways of thinking, new ways of relating to one another that meet the needs of the new era.
 This is the central challenge facing the world today.
-This can be thought of as a demand, a call for action, echoing back to us from the twenty-first century.
-No one lent a more attentive ear to this clarion call from the future than Rajiv Gandhi.
+It can be thought of as a demand, a call for action, echoing back to us from the twenty-first century.
+No one lent a more attentive ear or sought to respond to this clarion call from the future than Rajiv Gandhi.

 Today, while recalling the treasured memory of the visionary prime minister, I would like to share a few thoughts on the subject of a new humanism for the coming century.

-One of the classics of Chinese literature is Romance of the Three Kingdoms.
-In it is described the attempt to establish peace amidst a conflict between two powers.
-This is done by establishing a third country to create a new and peaceful balance.
+One of the classics of Chinese literature, Romance of the Three Kingdoms, portrays the attempt to establish peace amidst a conflict between two powers.
+This is done by establishing a third power to create a new and peaceful balance.
 Expanding on that ancient lesson, we can see how a world dominated by two great powers will tend inevitably toward conflict, whereas the emergence of a third can open the way for continuous dialogue and contact, moving the entire world toward peace.
 This kind of order can be thought of as one ideal or vision for world peace.
-It can also open the way toward a world federation that would effectively guarantee peace and forestall conflict.
+It can also open the way toward the kind of global federalism that would effectively guarantee peace and forestall conflict.

-One can almost hear the heartrending cries and lamentation that filled the earth as people were torn from one another, separated forever parents from children, wives from husbands, teachers from their students, friend from friend.
+One can almost hear the heartrending cries and lamentation that filled the land as people were torn from one another, separated forever—parents from children, wives from husbands, teachers from their students, friend from friend.

 In the face of this portrait of hell, King Ashoka felt the torment of an unendurable remorse.
 What, he must have asked himself, was the purpose of this conquest?
 To what end did I expand the territory under my control?
 For what cause was such force exercised?
 Isn’t the purpose of life to be happy?
 Isn’t life precious and irreplaceable?
 What is war that wreaks such devastation and destruction?
 Why should people kill one another?